borissedlak/borissedlak.github.io/content/authors/admin/_index.md

 ## About Me

-Boris Sedlak is a Ph.D. student in the Distributed Systems Group at TU Wien, Austria.
-He received his B.Sc. in Media Informatics at the University of Applied Sciences in St. Pölten and his M.Sc. in Software Engineering & Internet Computing at the TU Wien.
-He worked for four years as a software engineer before starting to work on Teadal, a European project on federated and trustworthy data lakes.
+Hey everyone, I'm Boris Sedlak, currently a Ph.D. student in the Distributed Systems Group at TU Wien, Austria, where I also received my M.Sc. in Software Engineering & Internet Computing.
+Before getting into science, I worked for four years as a software engineer which also gave me a wider perspective.
+During my studies, I focused on orchestration mechanisms for Edge computing environments, or even bigger, the Computing Continuum, but always with a focus on QoS and scalability.